Introduction

 How this calculator works (and what it is for)

-- Power margin (BOL): how much array power exceeds steady-state demand today.
+- Power margin at beginning of life: how much array power exceeds steady-state demand today.

-- Power margin (EOL): the same margin after compounding annual solar degradation over the mission duration.
+- Power margin at end of life: the same margin after compounding annual solar degradation over the mission duration.

-- Eclipse battery surplus/shortfall: whether the battery energy (kWh) covers the eclipse energy demand (kW ร hours).
+- Eclipse battery surplus or shortfall: whether the battery energy in kWh covers eclipse energy demand in kW multiplied by hours.

 The calculator also reports a risk percentage derived from margin using a smooth logistic curve.
-Treat it as a relative indicator for comparing scenarios (higher risk means less margin), not as a certified probability.
+Treat that value as a ranking aid when you compare scenarios.
+It is useful for saying one case looks more stressed than another, but it is not a certified probability of mission failure.

 Inputs and units (what each field means)

 Enter values in the units shown on the form.
-The calculator assumes the solar array value is the net usable electrical power available to the loads (i.e., after any power electronics losses you have already accounted for).
-If you only know raw array output, derate it before entry using your best estimate of conversion and distribution efficiency.
+The calculator assumes the solar array value is the net usable electrical power available to the loads, meaning after any losses you have already chosen to include.
+If you only know raw panel output, derate it before entry with your best estimate of conversion, regulation, and distribution losses.

 - Solar Array Output (kW)

-- Available electrical power in sunlight at beginning of life (BOL).
-Use average expected power for the relevant attitude/pointing, not a brief peak.
+- Available electrical power in sunlight at beginning of life.
+Use an average expected value for the relevant attitude and pointing condition, not a brief peak.

 - Battery Capacity (kWh)

 - Total stored energy available for eclipse.
-Real missions often limit usable capacity due to depth-of-discharge constraints; if you want a conservative estimate, enter usable kWh rather than nameplate kWh.
+Real missions often limit usable capacity due to depth-of-discharge rules, so conservative studies should enter usable rather than nameplate energy.

 - Instrument Load (kW)

-- Payload power draw during the mode you are evaluating (e.g., science collection, standby, or safe mode).
+- Payload power draw during the mode being evaluated, such as science collection, warm standby, or safe mode.

 - Communication Load (kW)

-- Transmitter/receiver and associated avionics power draw.
-If comms are duty-cycled, use an average over the period you care about.
+- Transmitter, receiver, and associated avionics power draw.
+If communications are duty-cycled, use an average over the period that matters.

 - Thermal Control Load (kW)

 - Heaters, thermostats, and thermal control electronics.
-Thermal power can change significantly between sunlight and eclipse; enter a representative value for your scenario.
+This can vary significantly between sunlight and eclipse, so enter a representative mode value.

 - Eclipse Duration (hours)

-- Time in shadow for the orbit/season you are analyzing.
-For worst-case checks, use the longest expected eclipse.
+- Time in shadow for the orbit or season being analyzed.
+For a conservative check, use the longest expected eclipse.

 - Annual Solar Degradation (%)

-- Fractional loss in array output per year (e.g., 2%/year).
+- Fractional loss in array output per year.
 The calculator compounds this over mission duration.

 - Mission Duration (years)

-- Time from launch to end-of-life (EOL) for the degradation projection.
+- Time from launch to end of life for the degradation projection.

 Formulas used

 The JavaScript on this page computes the following intermediate quantities.
-(Symbols here match the labels on the form.)
+The symbols match the labels on the form, and the display formulas below show the relationships in the same plain engineering terms you would use in a notebook calculation.

 Worked example (realistic, end-to-end)

-Suppose you are evaluating a mode with a 5 kW solar array at BOL, a 20 kWh battery, and steady loads of 2.0 kW (instrument), 1.0 kW (communications), and 0.5 kW (thermal).
+Suppose you are evaluating a mode with a 5 kW solar array at beginning of life, a 20 kWh battery, and steady loads of 2.0 kW for instruments, 1.0 kW for communications, and 0.5 kW for thermal control.
 Eclipse duration is 1.0 hour, annual degradation is 2%, and mission duration is 5 years.

 Scenario testing: what to change first

 For quick trade studies, change one input at a time and watch how the outputs move.
-The most common levers are:
+This is often more informative than changing everything at once because it shows which lever is really driving the result.

 - Reduce demand: duty-cycle transmitters, stagger payload operations, or lower heater setpoints where safe.

-- Increase array output: larger array area, better pointing, gimbals, or improved MPPT performance (if not already included in your net kW).
+- Increase array output: larger array area, better pointing, gimbals, or improved MPPT performance if those gains are not already baked into your net kW input.

-- Increase usable battery energy: more capacity or a more conservative โusable kWhโ entry that reflects depth-of-discharge limits.
+- Increase usable battery energy: more capacity or a more conservative usable-kWh value that reflects depth-of-discharge limits.

-- Plan for worst-case eclipse: use the longest eclipse duration you expect for a conservative check.
+- Plan for worst-case eclipse: use the longest eclipse duration expected if you want a conservative pass-fail check.

 Comparison table: sensitivity to solar array output